crate/cloud-reference/docs/glossary.rst

 --------

-A consumer in the sense used for CrateDB Cloud architecture and documentation is an entity that reads event data from an :ref:`IoT <gloss-iot>` hub.
-It is possible to use a consumer, such as Azure IoT Hub, with CrateDB Cloud: you can store the data processed by the consumer on the Cloud :ref:`cluster
-<gloss-cluster>`.
-For a tutorial on how to do this, see `this article on our
-blog`_.
-Operations on consumers are registered in the :ref:`Audit Log
+A consumer in the sense used for CrateDB Cloud architecture and documentation is an entity that reads event data from an IoT hub.
+It is possible to use a consumer, such as Azure IoT Hub, with CrateDB Cloud: you can store the data processed by the consumer on the Cloud :ref:`cluster <gloss-cluster>`.
+For a tutorial on how to do this, see `this article on our blog`_.
+Operations on consumers are registered in the :ref:`Audit Log <gloss-audit-log>`.
-<gloss-audit-log>`.

 ..
 SEEALSO::